 Angkor - Some Amazing Facts

-- Angkor had a population of over one million, and was the spiritual centre for the Khmers until it was abandoned after being sacked by the Thais in 1431.
-The ruling Khmer God-kings controlled a vast territory in the twelfth century, extending south, to the Mekong delta in present-day Vietnam, north into Laos, and west over large tracts of what is now Thailand.
-In its heyday, 1.
+Angkor was the spiritual centre for the Khmers until it was abandoned after being sacked by the Thais in 1431.
+Ruling Khmer God-kings controlled a vast territory in the 12th century, extending south to the Mekong Delta in present-day Vietnam, north into Laos, and west over large tracts of Thailand.

-- The surviving structures today are but a fraction of the whole stunning picture, which included a huge city whose wooden buildings – houses, markets, shops, palaces, and public buildings – have long since been destroyed by war and time.
+The surviving structures are a fraction of a huge city whose wooden buildings – houses, markets, shops, palaces, and public buildings – have long since been destroyed by war and time.

-- The best preserved, and most visited, are Angkor Wat, the Bayon, and Ta Prohm, which were first restored by the French, who established an Angkor Conservancy in 1908.
+The best preserved are Angkor Wat, Bayon, and Ta Prohm, first restored by the French who established an Angkor Conservancy in 1908.

 Due to extensive restoration in the 1960's, today Thommanon is in good relatively excellent condition.
 It is a small, Read More...